-Here at the Department of Culture and Social History at Ilisimatusarfik/University of Greenland I teach introductory courses in World History and Historical Methodology, as well as an Advanced course on Gender, History, Culture: Exploring the Past Using Historical Writing.
-I supervise students on all levels, mainly on historical and cultural encounters in the Arctic, but I am also interested in supervising gender-related topics, or interdisciplinary projects that connect history with art and literature.
+Here at the Department of Culture and Social History at Ilisimatusarfik/University of Greenland I teach introductory courses in World History and Historical Methodology, as well as Master-level courses on Gender, history, and critical approaches to cultural heritage.
+I supervise students on all levels, mainly on historical and cultural encounters in the Arctic, but I am also interested in supervising gender-related topics, interdisciplinary research on memory cultures or connections between art, history and literature.

-My research interests have so far centred around entangled histories, cultural encounters and coloniality in the Arctic, but I am also interested in coastal communities and feminist approaches.
-My current research focuses on Arctic women travellers, and exploring the politics of gender history, coloniality, intersectionality and uses of the past in the North.
-Find out more at our panel Investigating the politics of gender history, coloniality, decoloniality and indigeneity in the Greenlandic archive (https://nora.hi.is/wp-content/uploads/2019/05/NORA-Conference-2019-Program-Final-1.pdf ) at the NORA conference in Reykjavik, Iceland (https://nora.hi.is/ )!
+My recent research has centred on entangled histories, memory and coloniality in the Arctic, but I also continue to be interested in coastal communities and feminist approaches, especially the politics of gender history, intersectionality and uses of the past in the North.

 You can find more information about me at our university home page: https://uk.uni.gl/find-employee/department-of-culture-social-history/silke-reeploeg.aspx